sgost/contentconcepts-data/home/clients.md

 ---
-title: "Trusted by 100+ Clients"
+title: "Trusted by 500+ Clients"
-description: "We provide English editing, formatting, plagiarism check and publication support to authors, students, publishers, universities, govt, NGOs.
+description: "We provide English editing & proofreading, manuscript formatting, plagiarism check, and publication support to authors, students, publishers, universities, startups and corporate.
 Here is a list of few selected customers."
 clients: [
   {
     id: 1,